If you’re children are into muscles and super heroes and you find it challenging to get them to eat asparagus, consider sharing this:

 A sprinkling of Parmesan cheese or Parmigiano-Reggiano on grilled asparagus gives it a finishing touch that feels like springtime in Italy.

 Let the butter do the talking with grilled asparagus.
-Never boring, it doesn’t get any simpler than that!
+Never boring, recipes don’t get any simpler than that!

 For a little crunch, top grilled asparagus with toasted nuts.
 Keep a close watch on them as they easily burn.